My Favorite Videos

 What happens when they do this is that as the swing goes back, their head actually gets farther in front of this line during the downswing.
 It's part of the dynamics of the golf swing.
 There's going to be a little bit of lateral head movement in most every golf swing.
 If you want your head to stay behind the golf ball in the swing, it should seem obvious that it should start there!

-Now, as the ball moves farther up in the stance with the driver, etc., you'll see in a minute that you can set up farther behind this, but your head should never, ever, ever be in front of that line.
+Now, as the ball moves farther up in the stance with the driver, you'll see in a minute that you can set up farther behind this, but your head should never, ever, ever be in front of that line.

 I'm going to work this swing back.
 You can see the line drawn straight up.
 The golfer has his head just on the left side of that ball.
 I'll zoom in here a little bit so you can see that.

 You can see that his head stays behind that ball.
-At this point here there's no better impact position that you're going to see in anybody in golf than what this is right here.
+At this point here there's no better golf impact position that you're going to see in anybody in golf than what this is right here.
 This is as good as it gets on the impact and release.

-You're not rotating your hips and your shoulders and your chest and your core out of the way.
+You're not rotating your hips and your shoulders and your core out of the way.
 You're sliding your body in front of that line and getting in front of the ball, then your club is coming in late.
 It's too far behind you, and at that point you have to save the shot either by flipping it with your hands or just blocking it out to the right.

 This is a good example of how well a golfer should stay behind that line, never get in front of that line, and stay behind the ball and hit it solidly.